tjohnston-softdev/worklink-database/data-dict.md

 ## SupportWorker

 This table contains data about support workers that are registered onto the Workforce Link system.
-When a support worker registers and activates their profile, employers are able to search and view these profiles based on criteria.
+When a support worker registers and activates their account, employers are able to search and view the available profiles based on criteria.
 This is the parent table for support worker accounts.
 It includes their login details, necessary personal information, and basic profile contents such as 'About Me'.

 The below 'SupportWorker_____' tables include further profile information such as hard-coded list values.